Troy vs. Texas State NCAA Football Odds, Plays and Insights | October 16, 2021

 Texas State Stats and Trends

-- Texas State has three wins against the spread in five games this year.
+- Texas State has played five games, with three wins against the spread.

-- The Bobcats have been underdogs by 7.5 points or more two times this year and covered the spread once.
+- The Bobcats have covered the spread once this season when underdogs by 7.5 points or more (in two chances).

-- Texas State's games this season have eclipsed the over/under three times in five opportunities (60%).
+- Texas State's games this season have hit the over on three of five set point totals (60%).

-- When Texas State scores more than 18.2 points, it is 3-2 against the spread and 2-3 overall.
+- When Texas State records more than 18.2 points, it is 3-2 against the spread and 2-3 overall.

-- Texas State is 2-2 against the spread and 2-2 overall when the team amasses more than 271.8 yards.
+- Texas State is 2-2 against the spread and 2-2 overall when the team picks up over 271.8 yards.

-- The Bobcats have turned the ball over nine times, four fewer times than the Trojans have forced turnovers (13).
+- The Bobcats have nine giveaways this season, while the Trojans have 13 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.